paulahemsi/cub3d/README.md

 * 12/04: I'm still procrastinating a bit, avoiding face the textures and the bmp save, so I implemented secret door's instead.
 As they are secret, is hard to see when testing, so I polished a bit the debug colors to also show those new invisible doors.
 In the minimap, though, is too easy to discover some of the secrets, so maybe would be a nice touch to have a map item that unlock the minimap acess.
 Late in the night, finaly the bmp image is beeing saved when the flag --save is used.
 I also implemented a print screen key (`p`), so the player can save a screenshot in any moment.

+* 13/04: Walls bug fixed, now the rays knows the correct collisions direction even in the tricky interseccions.
+Night vision implemented.

 </details>